-1. Under the strange but wonderful impulse and leadership of John the Baptist, the eloquent man from the wilderness, and under the loving touch and miracle-working power of the Christ Himself, and the marvelous preaching of the 12 Apostles and their immediate successors, the Christian religion spread mightily during the first 500-year period.
+- 1. Under the strange but wonderful impulse and leadership of John the Baptist, the eloquent man from the wilderness, and under the loving touch and miracle working power of the Christ Himself, and the marvelous preaching of the twelve Apostles and their immediate successors, the Christian religion spread mightily during the first 500 year period.
 However, it left a terribly bloody trail behind it.
 Judaism and Paganism bitterly contested every forward movement.
 John the Baptist was the first of the great leaders to give up his life.
 His head was taken off.
 Soon after him went the Savior Himself, the founder of this Christian religion.
-He died on the Cross, the cruel death of the Cross.

-2. Following their Savior in rapid succession fell many other martyred heroes: Stephen was stoned, Matthew was slain in Ethiopia, Mark dragged through the streets until dead, Luke hanged, Peter and Simeon were crucified, Andrew tied to a cross, James beheaded, Philip crucified and stoned, Bartholomew flayed alive, Thomas pierced with lances, James, the less, thrown from the temple and beaten to death, Jude shot to death with arrows, Matthias stoned to death and Paul beheaded.

-3. More than one hundred years had gone by before all this had happened.
+He died on the Cross, the cruel death of the Cross. - 2.
+Following their Savior in rapid succession fell many other martyred heroes: Stephen was stoned, Matthew was slain in Ethiopia, Mark dragged through the streets until dead, Luke hanged, Peter and Simeon were crucified, Andrew tied to a cross, James beheaded, Philip crucified and stoned, Bartholomew flayed alive, Thomas pierced with lances, James, the less thrown from the temple and beaten to death, Jude shot to death with arrows, Matthias stoned to death and Paul beheaded. - 3.
+More than one hundred years had gone by before all this had happened.
 This hard persecution by Judaism and Paganism continued for two more centuries.
 And yet mightily spread the Christian religion.
 It went into all the Roman Empire, Europe, Asia, Africa, England, Wales, and about everywhere else, where there was any civilization.
 The churches greatly multiplied and the disciples increased continuously.
 But some of the churches continued to go into error.

 4. The first of these changes from New Testament teachings embraced both policy and doctrine.
-In the first two centuries the individual churches rapidly multiplied and some of the earlier ones, such as Jerusalem, Antioch, Ephesus, Corinth, etc., grew to be very large; Jerusalem, for instance, had many thousand members (Acts 2:41; 4:4, 5:14), possibly 25,000 or even 50,000 or more.
+In the first two centuries the individual churches rapidly multiplied and some of the earlier ones, such as Jerusalem, Antioch, Ephesus, Corinth, etc., grew to be very large; Jerusalem, for instance, had many thousand members (Acts 2:41, 4:4, 5:14), possibly 25,000 or even 50,000 or more.
 A close student of the book of Acts and Epistles will see that Paul had a mighty task even in his day in keeping some of the churches straight.
-See Peter's and Paul's prophecies concerning the future (II Pet.
-2:12; Acts 20:29-31.
-See also Rev., second and third chapters).
+See Peter's and Paul's prophecies concerning the future.
+"But these, as natural brute beasts, made to be taken and destroyed, speak evil of the things that they understand not; and shall utterly perish in their own corruption" (II Pet.
+2:12).
+"For I know this, that after my departing shall grievous wolves enter in among you, not sparing the flock.
+Also of your own selves shall men arise, speaking perverse things, to draw away disciples after them.
+Therefore watch, and remember, that by the space of three years I ceased not to warn every one night and day with tears" (Acts 20:29-31).
+See also Revelation second and third chapters.